WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 ```
 bcftools view -i 'FILTER="PASS"' multi.flt.bcf | bcftools csq -p m -f hg38_chr22.fasta -g  Homo_sapiens.GRCh38.110.chromosome.22.gff3.gz  -Ob  -o  multi.flt.annot.bcf
 ```

-The command takes VCF as input, the -f option specifies the reference file that the data was aligned too and the -g option specifies the GFF file that contains the gene models for the reference.
+The command takes VCF as input, the -f option specifies the reference file that the data was aligned to and the -g option specifies the GFF file that contains the gene models for the reference.
 Because our data is not phased, we provide the -p option (which does not actually phase the data, but tells the program to make an assumption about the phase).
 The -Ob option ensures the command produces compressed BCF as output.

 Now index the BCF file:

 ```
 bcftools index multi.filt.annot.bcf
 ```